 The trick for managers is to aim for an optimal level of stress in the work environment, harnessing the energy that stress creates in order to steer it in positive directions.
-This article, which explores the causes and symptoms of stress and burnout, is the first in a three part series.
-The other two articles focus on:

 In order to prepare ourselves to successfully cope with stress and prevent burnout, it's important to understand exactly what these two conditions are and how they are related.
 It's also useful to identify indicators of stress and common coping behaviors, both positive and negative.

 Stress is a normal part of everyday life.
 It is simply the strain or tension (physical or mental) that results from an outside pressure or demand.
 Examples: The phone rings (outside demand) — and we must decide (mental stress) whether or not to answer it.
 A dog pulls on his lead (outside pressure), and we stand perfectly still (physical stress) until he stops pulling, then walk forward again.

 Every change—small or large—creates stress.
 Indeed, the terms change and stress are sometimes used interchangeably.
 Positive changes—such as an animal going to a great home or 250 people signing up for your Walk for Animals—cause stress just as much as negative changes.

 Individuals have variable responses to different stressors (demands and pressures):

 Some people thrive in the face of multiple demands and pressures, while other people are more comfortable with a steady, predictable pace of external stressors.

 Some people find the demands and requests of other people to be extremely stressful.
 Others find the demands of physical labor or mental concentration to be extremely stressful.